zinzy/zinzy.website-v2/_notes/about.md

 ---
 title: "About me"
+excerpt: "I'm a person on the Internet and in Amsterdam."
 ---
 Hey there, thank you for visiting my personal site!
 I've been using this space (and before it, others) to navigate the web since I was eleven years old.
 I love the independence, creativity, and plurality that comes with the Internet ([read more about what that means for this website](/colophon)).
 This website is very much a personal account of some of the areas of my life.
 You'll find that I write as freely about my work as I do about my health issues.
 I do this in the name of integrity, not because I have a need to overshare.